JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

 ![Run the Wasm distribution task](compose-run-wasm-distribution-task.png){width=350}

-Once the application task completes, you can find the generated artifacts in the `composeApp/build/dist/wasmJs/productionExecutable`
+Once the task completes, you can find the generated artifacts in the `composeApp/build/dist/wasmJs/productionExecutable`
 directory:

 ![Artifacts directory](compose-web-artifacts.png){width=600}

 ### Publish your application on GitHub Pages

-With the artifacts ready, you can deploy your application on a web hosting platform.
-In this example, we use GitHub Pages:
+With the artifacts ready, you can deploy your application on the web hosting platform:

-1. Copy all the contents in your `productionExecutable` directory into the repository where you want to create a site.
+1. Copy the contents in your `productionExecutable` directory into the repository where you want to create a site.
 2. Follow GitHub's instructions for [creating your site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).

    > It can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.